Super Easy Tips to Learn Medical Terminology

-You will immensely improve your learning curve if you simply associate an image with each term, which will act as a cue when trying to recall the word.
+You will improve your learning curve immensely if you simply associate an image with each term.
+This will act as a cue when you are later trying to recall the medical term.

 Our brains are hardwired to save most information as images.
 This is why when someone says the word “apple” a visual representation of the fruit immediately pops up in your head…. most people don’t visualize the letters spelling the word.

 But if we take the word “subhepatic” (definition: situated under/on the ventral side of the liver), it would be really hard for your brain to assign a visual to that word.
-The trick here is to give your mind something simple and familiar which you can associate with the term, no matter how strange the path.
+The trick here is to give your mind something simple and familiar which it can associate with the term, no matter how strange the path is.

 Let’s examine the word “ginglymoid” (definition: pertaining to or shaped like a hinged joint, such as a knee or elbow).
 Here’s a tutorial for memorizing this term from a popular memory improvement tips site: